WMC-AHIF-2021/WorldTour/README.md

 &check; Design a logo, the main Website as well as the websites from every country and upload it til (11.02.2021)

-&#9744; Include simulated air plane that pops up when you go to our website.
+&check; Include an animated loading screen with our logo.

-&#9744; Design the 3D-globe with all destinations and display all countries on it so that you are able to click on them until the end of the year.
+&#9744; Design the 2D-map with all destinations and display all countries on it so that you are able to click on them until the end of the year.

+&#9744; Create quizzes about the world

 &#9744; Presentation on the agreed date.